News

 Nick Gleeson and Eamonn Finn whose Dog Toolmaker Josepe won the Callaway Pro Am at Stud Irish St.Leger Round 1 Heat 6 at Limerick Greyhound Stadium - Pic Brendan Gleeson

-Irish St Leger - Round One
+Irish St. Leger Round One Recap – Limerick Highlights

 The curtain rose on the Callaway Pro Am @ Stud Irish St. Leger at Limerick Greyhound Stadium on Saturday night with a thrilling display of top-class greyhound racing, and it was Toolmaker Josepe who stole the spotlight with a standout comeback performance in the sixth heat.